 The side effects associated with anxiety medications are also avoided with TMS therapy.

 The treatment can prevent your anxiety from becoming so intense and uncontrollable that it interferes with your work, your relationships, and your day-to-day life.

 You can better manage your mental states and avoid feeling overwhelmed by irrational thoughts.

 After a regular course of TMS treatment sessions to treat anxiety, patients notice that their anxiety is less intense, and the likelihood that they experience anxious thoughts is less as well.

 You may notice an improvement in anxiety symptoms like:

-Many patients experience lessened anxiety in just a couple of weeks.
+Many patients experience lessened anxiety in just 2 weeks.
 For others, the positive effects take place sooner.

 Several studies have shown that patients with generalized anxiety disorder experienced a remission of symptoms after receiving TMS therapy for their anxiety.

 One study of TMS for GAD patients consisted of six sessions over three weeks (twice a week) of low-frequency stimulation over the right dorsolateral prefrontal cortex (DLPFC).
 These sessions of transcranial magnetic stimulation resulted in significant improvements in anxiety symptoms.
 The improvements remained over a six-month follow-up.